yashu1wwww/Twitter-post-comments-auto-retweet-and-like/README.md

 # Auto-retweet-and-like-comments-on-Twitter-posts
-Auto-retweet and like comments on Twitter posts until you stop them
+Auto-retweet and like comments on Twitter posts until you stop

+Replace Username & Password In 22 & 26th Line..

+## Note: Use accounts that do not have two-factor authentication.

+Download the latest version of Chrome Driver from https://chromedriver.chromium.org/ and extract the file.
+Place it in the designated folder.
+Open the command prompt in that particular folder and enter rlc.py or double-click on the prl.py file.

 👉Note:-